LazyRam/CSGO-PRACallmaps/README.md

 ## <b>NUM ENTER - Shows Keybindings and Clears Console </b>
 my steam profile is https://steamcommunity.com/id/Kiprae/ to comment a bug or just say hi

-The 35 <b> BINDS ARE ON LINE 2103</b> if you want to check or change any of them -near the bottom
+The 35 <b> BINDS ARE ON LINE 2297</b> if you want to check or change any of them -near the bottom

 # Binds
 ### Keybindings and Commands list
-- kp_enter	- shows keybindings and clears console
+- kp_enter	- Shows Keybindings and Clears Console
-- kp_plus	- shows all give commands/arguments
+- kp_plus	- Shows All Give Commands/Arguments
-- kp_minus	- shows map selection console commands
+- kp_minus	- Shows Nap Selection Console Commands

 ### Nade Position/Lineup binds
 - Rshift     - Choose your Loaded Map